Bolton St Luke's F.C.: History

 The first reference to a Bolton St Luke's football club is under the name Bolton St Luke's Temperance, from 1891.
 A St Luke's club is first recorded in the 1896–97 season, playing at amateur level in Bolton, and the club won the Bolton & District League in 1899–1900 and the Bolton Cup in 1900–01; it also played in the Central Lancashire League in 1900–01.
+The league collapsed at the end of the season, with St Luke's being one of only four clubs (the others being Little Lever, Heywood United, and Black Lane Temperance) turning up to the annual general meeting.

 The club took a considerable step forward in 1903–04, joining the Lancashire Combination, in the new second division, finishing 8th out of 18 in its first season.
 It also reached the 1903–04 Lancashire Junior Cup final, although losing 3–1 to Earlestown, having taken an early lead.

 However, in 1904–05, the club dropped to bottom but one in the Combination table.
 The club succeeded with its re-election application by getting 26 votes, the second most of the seven applicants, cleared its debts (mostly for its new ground) with a friendly against Bolton Wanderers in the off-season, and was active in signing new players.
 However, owing to a mysterious "understanding" in relation to its new ground, the Saints disbanded on 1 August 1905, and the Combination refused to return the club's seasonal deposit.